Meet Dr. Samuel Barnett

 This type of surgery utilizes tiny endoscopes with angled tips that are inserted through the nostril and into the sinuses and skull base.
 The endoscope works as a camera and gives the surgeon a clear view into the skull base to be able to excise the tumor and remove it through the nose with no external incisions.

 The skull base is a complex area involving the bony shelf separating the brain from the eye sockets, nasal cavities, ear canals, and upper neck.
-Major nerves, blood vessels and other structures pass through this area.
-Along with Dr. Barnett, Pete Batra, M.D., co-leads the Skull Base Surgery Program, which includes physicians from otolaryngology (head and neck surgery), neurosurgery, neuro-ophthalmology, neuro-oncology, radiation oncology, interventional radiology, and pathology.
+Major nerves, blood vessels, and other structures pass through this area.
+Dr. Barnett co-leads the Skull Base Surgery Program, which includes physicians from otolaryngology (head and neck surgery), neurosurgery, neuro-ophthalmology, neuro-oncology, radiation oncology, interventional radiology, and pathology.

 Dr. Barnett also is able to offer his patients traditional open brain surgery when it’s needed, and he is specially trained in radiosurgery, as well.
 Radiosurgery is a type of radiation therapy.
 Sometimes it’s used as the initial treatment for a brain tumor, but, more often, it’s used after surgery to treat residual tumor or if a tumor grows back.